VA ARM: What It Is And What It Entails For The Borrower

 - Caps: Although the caps limit how much your payment can go up, along with the margin itself, they also restrict how much your payment can go down.
 As a practical matter, this only matters in markets where interest rates are extremely volatile and a sudden drop is making interest rates much lower, but it’s still something to be aware of.

 In order to calculate your initial VA ARM payment, you’ll need to know your initial rates and your initial balance along with the length of your term.
 This may even be the purchase price of the home because no down payment is required on VA loans.
 It may also be slightly higher than the purchase price if required closing costs like the VA funding fee were built into the loan.

 Once you have your initial term length, balance and starting interest rate, you can calculate your payment using our amortization calculator.
 You can also do this at each subsequent adjustment.
 You just need to know the new interest rate, your remaining balance and the number of years left on your mortgage term.

 If you want to plan for the future so as not to overstretch yourself, one tactic would be to calculate what your payment would be if the rate went all the way up to the lifetime cap on your loan.

 How To Apply For VA ARM Loans

 Many lenders, including Rocket Mortgage, offer VA ARM loans.
 In order to apply, you’ll want to be ready to share information about your income and assets as well as have your credit in order.
-As mentioned above, you’ll need a median credit score of at least 580, but you’ll have more options if your score is 620 or better.
+The VA itself has no minimum credit requirement, but most lenders do.
+Rocket Mortgage® has a minimum credit requirement of 580.

 Based on factors like your credit score and the size of the down payment (if any), your lender will qualify you for an interest rate.
 There is more information on documents needed to apply for a mortgage.